rumpkernel/buildrump.sh/README.md

 Crosscompiling
 --------------

-If the environment variable `CC` is set, its value is used as the compiler instead of `cc`.
+If the environment variable `$CC` is set, its value is used as the compiler instead of `cc`.
 This allows not only to select between compiling with gcc or clang, but also allows to specify a crosscompiler.
-If `CC` is set and does not contain the value `cc`, `gcc`, or `clang` the script assumes a crosscompiler and will use tools with names based on the target of `$CC` with the format `target-tool` (e.g. `target-nm`).
+If `$CC` is set and does not contain the value `cc`, `gcc`, or `clang` the script assumes a crosscompiler and will use tools with names based on the target of `$CC` with the format `target-tool` (e.g. `target-nm`).